mayasharma2110/Name-the-element/README.md

 The quiz page will contain a bar showing the question the user is currently on, how many have been completed and how many are left to complete.
 Below this will be the question along with 4 multiple choice options, and below a submit button.
 Below the submit button is where user feedback will be displayed if they answered correctly or not.
-Once the user has clicked submit this button will disappear and there will be a next question button in it's place.
+Once the user has clicked submit this button will disappear and there will be a next question button in its place.
 Below any feedback will be the progress bar showing the percentage of correct and incorrect answers.
-Finally at the bottom there will be 2 buttons to allow the user to reselect their quiz options (go to the home page) or to start the current quiz questions again.
+Finally, at the bottom there will be 2 buttons to allow the user to reselect their quiz options (go to the home page) or to start the current quiz questions again.

 At the end of the quiz the site will show how many questions the user answered, the number correct and incorrect (with percentages).